javilian98/cyberguards-frontend/README.md

 ```
 # BFF_SERVICE_URL=http://bff-service:9999
 ```
+3. Make sure you are in the cyberguards-frontend directory

-3. Install node_module dependencies by running the command:
+4. Install node_module dependencies by running the command:

 ```
 npm install
 ```
+5. Make sure you are in the cyberguards-frontend directory

-4. Run the application
+6. Run the application

 ```
 npm run dev